-This phase of the Project is planned to be implemented in five countries of Central Asia, including Republic of Tajikistan.
+The first phase of the Project is planned to be implemented in two countries of Central Asia, including the Republic of Tajikistan.
 More detailed information regarding the project activities for the Republic of Tajikistan is provided in Chapter 2.
 Project Description.